streef/upditerm/README.md

 faster than fetching a byte from the GPIORx registers and can be done with 6 instead of 14 bytes of UPDI communication.

+The UPDI interface is switched to the (undocumented) OCD mode to enable stop on reset.
+This allows upditerm to detect a reset of the CPU and reenable the UART before restarting the CPU.
+When you use the option to reset the CPU when connecting, stopping the CPU after reset avoids a race between upditerm enabling the UART and the first output from the AVR.
+It also allows upditerm to reenable the UART when a reset occurs later.

 ## Usage

 ```